-In this mode the upper address inputs are not decoded, and any burst read of the LAN9116 will read the RX Data FIFO.
-This mode is enabled when FIFO_SEL is driven high during a read access.
-This is normally accomplished by connecting the FIFO_SEL signal to a high-order address line.
-This mode is useful when the host processor must increment its address when accessing the LAN9116.
-Timing is identical to a PIO Burst Read, and the FIFO_SEL signal has the same timing characteristics as the address lines.
+In this mode the upper address inputs are not decoded, and any burst read of the LAN9117 will read the RX Data FIFO.
+This mode is enabled when FIFO\SEL is driven high during a read access.
+This is normally accomplished by connecting the FIFO\SEL signal to a high-order address line.
+This mode is useful when the host processor must increment its address when accessing the LAN9117.
+Timing is identical to a PIO Burst Read, and the FIFO\SEL signal has the same timing characteristics as the address lines.
 In this mode, performance is improved by allowing an unlimited number of back-to-back DWORD or WORD read cycles.
 RX Data FIFO Direct PIO Burst Reads can be performed using Chip Select (nCS) or Read Enable (nRD).
 When either or both of these control signals go high, they must remain high for the period specified.

-Timing for 16-bit and 32-bit RX Data FIFO Direct PIO Burst Reads is identical with the exception that D[31:16] are not driven during a 16-bit burst.
 Note that address lines A[2:1] are still used, and address bits A[7:3] are ignored.